please-do-not-write-10am-6pm/movies/README.md

 ### Environment variables

-There is some environment variables with default values stored in `/configs/env/.env.defaults`
+There are some environment variables with default values stored in `/configs/env/.env.defaults`.

 <details>
   <summary>Variables list</summary>